gatsbyjs/gatsby/docs/blog/2018-05-24-launching-new-gatsby-company/index.md

 We reached the point where we needed a website for the startup and after having focused on web apps for so long, all of the solutions in the content website world felt out of date.

-Spinning up a local DB & server felt like a return to 2006, while template-based site generation felt far inferior to React’s elegant component model.
+Spinning up a local DB & server felt like a return to 2006, while template-based site generation felt far inferior to React's elegant component model.

 After some exploration with React server rendering for our app, I realized that React could actually be used as the basis for a static site generator.
 I got really excited about the potential and started scribbling notes in my notebook from time to time.
 Eventually, I took a week to build this out and launched Gatsby in late May 2015.
 To my surprise and delight, people started using Gatsby almost immediately after I open sourced it.
 I spoke about Gatsby at the React conference in January of 2016 and was surprised at how many people knew about it and were using it.